rajrajhans/barebones-web-server-elixir/README.md

 4. Running code as separate processes asynchronously, implementing the actor model of concurrency of Elixir.
    Communicating between
    processes via messages.
 Holding state in processes.
+    - (Check out
+      the [pledges problem statement](lib/barebones/pledges/README.md) for an example of holding state in processes)

 ## Want to learn elixir?